 Add the tempering, chopped onions, coriander leaves to the cooked ragi mixture.
 Mix well.

 Before serving, give a quick stir and pour it into glasses.
-Garnish with chopped onions and coriander leaves, and serve.
-Enjoy!
+Garnish with chopped onions and coriander leaves, for added flavor, and enjoy!

 Serving Suggestions

-Ragi Ambali can be served as a beverage or as an accompaniment to your meals.
-It is generally served alongside South Indian meals during hot summer months.
+Ragi Ambli can be served as a refreshing cooling drink or as an accompaniment to your meals.
+It is generally enjoyed alongside South Indian meals, especially during hot summer months when a light, nutritious beverage is most appreciated.

 Storage Suggestions

-Ragi Ambli tastes best when consumed fresh and takes less than 20 minutes to make it.
-However, if you have leftovers, transfer them to an airtight container and store them in the refrigerator for up to 1 day.
+Ragi Ambli tastes best when consumed fresh and can be prepared in under 20 minutes.
+However, if you have leftovers, transfer them to an airtight container and store them in the refrigerator for up to 1 day to maintain freshness.

 Tips & Notes